nico-i/photo-ops/README.md

 # photo-ops
 A pipeline passing an image between different micro services to crop, caption, watermark, hashtagify and finally post it to social media.

+NOTE: Currently all models used are cpu based.

 ## Dependencies

 - [Imaginary](https://github.com/h2non/imaginary)